JoeyHendricks/STATS-PAL/README.md

 ```

 ## Computing the Wasserstein & Kolmogorov-Smirnov Distance from raw data

+We can very well understand that Wasserstein & Kolmogorov-Smirnov Distance are excellent metric that we can use
+to define how much distance there is between two distributions, but I believe when both distance metrics would
+be included into a [heuristic](https://en.wikipedia.org/wiki/Heuristic) where we define boundaries that would outline
+what we would consider how much distance we would tolerate.

+To find out what these critical values are for us we would need to an experiment where we take two stable performance
+test and keep introducing more and more change to them.
+That way we can quickly see what values we would consider to
+be too much.

 We would like to see how these two distance metrics react when keep changing the benchmark distribution from
 the baseline distribution before we can do this we would need to understand how we can calculate these two numbers